Imphal East district: Tourism

-There are two motels in the district, one is at Kaina and another at Jiribam.
-Shree-Shree Govindajee Temple, a golden temple located in the palace compound is still here.
-There are two war cemeteries maintained by the British war grave commission.
-In addition to this there is a temple at Kaina a holy place of the Hindu.
-Besides, Hanuman Temple at Mahabali is a pre-historical place in the State.
-Manipur is known for its scenic environment, landscapes, climate and cultural heritage which has a great potential for development of tourism.
+There are two motels in the district at Kaina and Jiribam.
+Shree-Shree Govindajee Temple, a golden temple is located in the palace compound area.
+There are two war cemeteries maintained by the British War Grave Commission.
+There is a temple at Kaina and it is a holy place of the Hindus.
+The Hanuman temple at Mahabali is a pre-historical place in the State.

+Manipur is known for its scenic environment, landscapes, climate and cultural heritage, which has a great potential for development of tourism.

 Geography

 Porompat town is the administrative headquarters of the district.
 Nandeibam is also in the district.